jjbeda000/jjbeda000/README.md

 # 👋 Hi there!
 I want to make software for everyone.
 I study computer science and software at Gachon University.

+#### I am a student in the Department of Software at Gachon University.

 ## What I'm interested nowadays
 ### Technologies & Frameworks